-CEWM5382 Biblical Womanhood (3 hours or 1 hour) Hawley, Kelley
+CEWM5382 Biblical Womanhood (3 hours) Kelley

 This course is designed to provide an amplified and comprehensive study of biblical womanhood.
 It will naturally overlap in a general way and be supplementary to systematic theology, especially as concerns the doctrine of anthropology.
 It will also overlap discussions concerning ministries to women in local church settings.